gwendalminguy/holbertonschool-low_level_programming/variadic_functions/README.md

 ## Variadic Functions

-This project is about learning to use variadic functions.
+This project is about learning to use functions with a variable number of arguments.

 * [variadic_functions.h](https://github.com/gwendalminguy/holbertonschool-low_level_programming/blob/main/variadic_functions/variadic_functions.h), the header file containing all structures and prototypes.